atarr3/campvideo-data/README.md

     pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple campvideo

 #### R Dependencies
-All R code uses the following packages: ``quanteda, readstata13, readtext, stringr, xtable``, which can be installed from within the R environment via
+All R code uses the following packages: ``dplyr, lme4, quanteda, quanteda.sentiment, readstata13, readtext, stargazer, stringr, xtable``, most of which can be installed from within the R environment via

     install.packages("<PACKAGE_NAME>")

+``quanteda.sentiment`` is not available on CRAN and must be installed via

+    devtools::install_github("quanteda/quanteda.sentiment")

 #### spaCy Model Download
 The ``spacy`` text modeling package requires downloading a model.
 After installing the Python packages, enter the following in the command line: